emoncms/MyHomeEnergyPlanner/README.md

     git submodule init
     git submodule update

-In order to enable the "Image gallery" the following variable needs to be added to _settings.php_:

-	  $MHEP_image_gallery = true;

 Also you may need to change the ownership and permissions for the _images_ directory:

 	chown :www-data images